What is the Postgraduate Teacher Apprenticeship?

 How Is The Teacher Apprenticeship Delivered?

-The programme is full-time (minimum 30 hours per week) and runs over three terms, plus the End-Point Assessment (EPA).
+The programme is full-time (minimum 30 hours per week) and runs over three terms, plus Apprenticeship Assessment.
 Your apprentice teacher will spend four days a week in your classroom, gaining practical experience while completing the programme over 10 months.

 What Will Student Teachers Learn During Their Training?